rslim97/lgsvl_behavioral_cloning/README.md

 ```
 If `log.csv` already exists, it will be overwritten.
 As a precaution `log.csv` will be replaced with `log_augmented.csv` when `behavioral_model.py` is called.
 ### `behavioral_model.py`
 Contains a Pytorch deep neural network as a function approximator to predict steering angles and acceleration from front camera image.
-To train the agent with default settings with the hyperparameters `--epochs 80 --batch_size 60` and learning rate `lr=7e-5`:
+To train the agent with default settings with the hyperparameters `--epochs 80 --batch_size 60`
 ```sh
 python3 behavioral_model.py
 ```